St John Bread and Wine

 The legendary Pierre Koffmann came out of retirement and opened this good-value brasserie in 2010.
 First-timers tend to go for the signature dishes – rich and gelatinous pig’s trotter stuffed with sweetbreads and morels, or pistachio soufflé.
 We start with a smooth chicken liver terrine, with its flavours precisely balanced.
 Main courses of roasted monkfish with soya beans, and a tender roasted rump of lamb with aubergine stew, may not be the most adventurous, but the cooking never misses a beat.
 The meal ends on a high note with a raspberry soufflé that is sheer delight.
 The Berkeley, Wilton Pl, London. +44 (0)20 7107 8844.
 Lunch served noon-2.30pm Mon-Fri; noon-3pm Sat, Sun.
 Dinner served 6-10.30pm daily.
 Tube: Hyde Park Corner or Knightsbridge.

 Former Sydney chef Brett Graham (Banc) betrays hints of East-West fusion going on – Japanese herb shiso in the unmissable signature dish of flame-grilled mackerel with smooth avocado sauce; salted cherry blossom with roast leg and confit breast of pigeon.
 But interesting ways with root veg (celeriac and beetroot baked in ash, for example) are just as typical.
 Wines start at £7 per glass; the charming sommeliers are happy to suggest wine.
 We finish with Turkey Flat PX sherry from the Barossa, but that’s the Ledbury for you: intriguing, classy and quietly Aussie-accented.
 127 Ledbury Rd, London. +44 (0)20 7792 9090.
 Lunch Tue-Sat noon-2.30pm; Sun noon-3pm; dinner Mon-Sat 6.30-10.30pm; Sun 7-10pm.
-Tube: Westbourne Park.
+Tube: Westbourne Park or Notting Hill.

 40 Maltby Street